It typically presents in younger women with an average age of onset at around 45 years.

 - histologic grade

-One of the keys roles of the radiologists is to accurately determine staging as this may lead to appropriate management pathway either with surgery or chemo-radiotherapy.
-At the time of writing stage II is considered as a important separator in deciding whether a case is operable or not.
+One of the keys roles of the radiologist is to help determine staging, as this may lead to appropriate management pathway either with surgery or chemo-radiotherapy.
+At the time of writing stage IIa vs. IIb is considered as an important separator in deciding whether a case is operable or not.

 - cervical lymphoma